-Confidential References
+13.0 Confidential References

-References should be completed by a senior person within the organisation and the candidates previous line manager should be their first referee unless there is an exceptional circumstance preventing this.
+13.1 References should be completed by a senior person within the organisation and the candidates previous line manager should be their first referee, unless there is an exceptional circumstance preventing this.
 However, where appropriate, for example an early career stage teacher, a tutor’s reference would be acceptable.

-Referees should be asked to state their relationship to the applicant.
+13.2 Referees should be asked to state their relationship to the applicant.